wyq977/env-setup/README.md

 Since the docker for windows as of this point cannot install on Win 10 home so I was forced to re-install my OS on my surface pro 6.

-Overall, working on my surface pro 6 is as good as some reviews online would claim.
+Overall, working on my surface pro 6 is __NOT__ as good as some reviews online would claim.
 First the keyboard that comes with it is NOT great.
 The layout is far too small for anyone with a normal grid size.
 Plus the version I am getting comes with only 8Gb of RAM, which in itself is already tight for daily tasks with junkware such as Chrome.
 I like the fact that I can basically run any environment I packaged (on docker) but the Hyper-V services on the background is constantly taking up 40% of the RAM, I might consider using other GNU/Linux on my main gig in the near future.
 Again, don't want invest too much time customizing my stuffs on the PC, but it always has a lot of clicking and typing on macOS and Windows so I might consider [Manjaro](https://manjaro.org) given the fact I can just use a `dotfiles` to save all my config.

 I have got to try [tmux](https://github.com/tmux/tmux) sometimes